Dhanush135/Compression-Using-Huffman-Coding/README.md

 ```
 4. Compressing a Text File:

--Click on the "Compress" button.
+   - Click on the "Compress" button.

--Select the text file you want to compress using the file dialog.
+   - Select the text file you want to compress using the file dialog.

--The compressed file will be saved with the same name as the original file with suffix "_compressed", but with the extension ".bin".
+   - The compressed file will be saved with the same name as the original file with suffix "_compressed", but with the extension ".bin".

 5. Decompressing a Compressed File:

--Click on the "Decompress" button.
+   - Click on the "Decompress" button.

--Select the compressed file you want to decompress using the file dialog.
+   - Select the compressed file you want to decompress using the file dialog.

--The decompressed text file will be saved with the suffix "_decompressed" added to the original file name, and the extension ".txt".
+   - The decompressed text file will be saved with the suffix "_decompressed" added to the original file name, and the extension ".txt".

+6. Compressing an Image File:

+   - Click on the "Compress" button for image compression.
+   - Select the image file you want to compress using the file dialog.
+   - The compressed image file will be saved with the name "compressed_image.jpg".